HITECHCRIME/HC_SG303_Lockdown/README.md

 ## Lyrics

 ```
-Carry on the rage,
-I'm ready for the roll out
+Carry on the rage, I'm ready for the roll out
-Steady in the motion,
+Steady in the motion, definition of a lockdown
+Clear lil savage, Imma ease off nothing nothing to be feared
+Mind is ready, no, keep tellin' me I'm done now

+Carry on the rage, I'm ready for the roll out
-definition of a lockdown
+Steady in the motion, definition of a lockdown
-Clear lil savage, notion Imma ease off nothing
+Clear lil savage, Imma ease off nothing nothing to be feared
+Mind is ready, no, keep tellin' me I'm done now

+Dizzy boy lost in the bliss of the words,
+really hiss kills heavy chains on my soul
+lost to the feeling of joy
+myriad of thorns inside out and I'm torn

+Mindful state for the soul

 right this moment is what I got inside
 only reason why I'm hardly trying to be found

-Mindful state for the soul

-Dizzy boy lost in the bliss of the words,
-really    kills   chains
-to find my soul

 Addy in my conscious,
 so you know I’m gonna pop out